rclone/rclone/docs/content/drive.md

         `rclone -v foo@example.com lsf gdrive:backup`

-### Team drives ###
+### Shared drives ###

-If you want to configure the remote to point to a Google Team Drive then answer `y` to the question `Configure this as a team drive?`.
+If you want to configure the remote to point to a Google Shared Drive then answer `y` to the question `Configure this as a shared drive?`.

-This will fetch the list of Team Drives from google and allow you to configure which one you want to use.
+This will fetch the list of Shared Drives from google and allow you to configure which one you want to use.
 You can also type in a team drive ID if you prefer.

 For example:

 ```
-Configure this as a team drive?
+Configure this as a shared drive?
 y) Yes
 n) No
 y/n> y
-Fetching team drive list...
+Fetching shared drive list...
 Choose a number from below, or type in your own value
  1 / Rclone Test
    \ "xxxxxxxxxxxxxxxxxxxx"